toothpastez/starter-academic/content/project/Luminare/index.md

 ---

+{{< vimeo 519124720 >}}

+Luminare has been a ttweak client since we met them at the Texas Medical Center startup accelerator.
+These examples are from a testimonial series we produced to support Luminare's promotion efforts.
+Before we'd even finished the audio mix for these videos, Luminare was already using the rough cuts to make sales.

+{{< vimeo 519127551 >}}

-{{< vimeo 341871477 >}}
+{{< vimeo 519126974 >}}

-Every year, the Texas Medical Center hosts two cohorts of med-tech start-ups within it's accelerator program TMCx...